skosch/YinYangFit/docs/source/index.markdown

 fonts—from hairline slab serifs to broad-nib italics, from captions to headline sizes, and from Latin to Khmer.

 So let's start from square one: with a solid model of how reading works in the brain.
-By reframing letterfitting as the pursuit of *optimal legibility* (and not of beauty), we can climb on the giant shoulders of generations of vision researchers and begin to understand what vague ideas like "black-white balance" actually mean in our visual cortex.
+Let's climb on the giant shoulders of generations of vision researchers and begin to understand what vague ideas like "black-white balance" actually mean in our visual cortex, and how the vague concept of "beauty" aligns (or not) with legibility, i.e. the ability of the printed word shape to elicit neural responses that quickly and reliably evoke the perception of the right word.
-Our working hypothesis: well-fitted text is text that most effectively activates the neural circuitry that allows us to read letters and words, and therefore maximizes reading speed.

 The connection between type design and legibility is self-evident and well-studied.{sn}Type legend Charles Bigelow recently